jaewan0114/blackhole/README.md

 ## Notes

-* `/var/log/journal` is the default location of journal files on CoreOS; change as neccesary.
+* `/var/log/journal` is the default location of journal files on CoreOS / Container Linux; change as neccesary.
 * `--net=host --cap-add=NET_ADMIN` is required for iptables from inside container to work

-## systemd Service file example
+## systemd Service file example (working as of Container Linux 1235.4.0)

     [Unit]
     Description=Blackhole